-An L5/S1 annular tear is extremely common and treatment usually only requires a regimen of conservative, nonsurgical techniques.
-In fact, an annular tear can sometimes heal entirely after a few weeks of treatment.
-Some examples of effective herniated disc treatments include:
+An L5/S1 annular tear is a very common condition, and the symptoms can often be treated successfully through a regimen of conservative, non-surgical techniques.
+In fact, an annular tear can sometimes heal completely after a few weeks of non-invasive treatment.
+Some examples of effective symptom remedies include:

 - Pain medication, anti-inflammatories and muscle relaxants